kiwi0fruit/pyappshare/README.md

 # PyAppShare (is not finished)

-Share pyapp is a cookbook for creating cross-platform python applications in a moment.
+PyAppShare is a cookbook for creating cross-platform python applications in a moment.
 It suggests end-user to install Miniconda and all you left to do is:

 * Specify conda environment in a env.yaml file,
 * Wrap your app as a python module using predefined template setup.py,